This page gives reference information on templates:

 Signatories are the parties (see the

-Partytype) who must consent to the creation of an instance of this contract.
+Partytype) who must consent to the creation of this contract.
 They are the parties who would be put into an obligable position when this contract is created.

 DAML won’t let you put someone into an obligable position without their consent.
 So if the contract will cause obligations for a party, they must be a signatory.
 If they haven’t authorized it, you won’t be able to create the contract.
 In this situation, you may see errors like:

 NameOfTemplate requires authorizers Party1,Party2,Party, but only Party1 were given.